What are Long-Tail Keywords?

 So why should you bother targeting them?

 To begin with, by finding these specific keywords that are relevant to your business, you have a better chance of competing with bigger brands.
-This is due to a much wider variety of combinations to choose from, meaning you have more opportunities of keywords which you can rank for on the first page on search engines.
-If you’re wanting to invest your time in some great keyword research, we always recommend the Keyword Planner from Google or the Moz Keyword Explorer.
+This is due to a much wider variety of combinations to choose from, meaning you have more opportunities for keywords which you can rank for on the first page on search engines.
+If you want to invest your time in some great long tail keyword research, we always recommend the Keyword Planner from Google or the Moz Keyword Explorer.

-This means that although less people may be searching for these phrases, the chances are that those who do will be more likely to find your website and purchase your products because they’ve specifically searched for them.
-Therefore, these click throughs are more likely to turn into conversions than they would be for generic terms.
+This means that although fewer people may be searching for these phrases, the chances are that those who do will be more likely to find your website and purchase your products because they’ve specifically searched for them.
+Therefore, these click-throughs are more likely to turn into conversions than they would be for generic terms.

 So are you better off using a lot of long-tail SEO instead of generic key terms and PPC to gain traffic?

-In short, no. In order to gain the maximum amount of visitors from search engines, you’ll need all three.
-As outlined in our previous blog post about SEO vs. PPC, if you’re wanting conversions and traffic fast, PPC is a good solution.
-However, by investing your time into these organic SEO methods you can receive more traffic at a much lower cost.
-In fact, a great study from Enquisite via Moz shows that “for every 1 click on a paid search result, the organic results generate 8.5 clicks” despite the fact that expenditure on SEO is 1/8th of PPC.
+In short, no. To gain the maximum amount of visitors from search engines, you’ll need all three.
+As outlined in our previous blog post about SEO vs PPC, if you want conversions and traffic fast, PPC is a good solution.
+However, by investing your time into these organic SEO methods, you can receive more traffic at a much lower cost.
+In fact, a great study from Enquisite via Moz shows that “for every 1 click on a paid search result, the organic results generate 8.5 clicks” even though expenditure on SEO is 1/8th of PPC.